Seeed-Studio/wiki-documents/docs/BeagleV-Make-File-System-Compile-uboot-Kernal.md

 ---
-name: How to Make Fedora OS File System, Compile u-boot and Linux Kernel
+name: How to Make File System, Compile u-boot and Linux Kernel
 category: BeagleV™ - StarLight
 bzurl:
 wikiurl:
 sku:
 ---

-# How to Make Fedora OS File System, Compile u-boot and Linux Kernel
+# How to Make File System, Compile u-boot and Linux Kernel

 ## Hardware Needed